-Systems and processes were embedded, and staff worked together in such a way that the inspection did not highlight any significant issues or omissions.
+During the inspection, staff were open to discussion and feedback.
+Overall, systems and processes were embedded, and staff worked together in such a way that the inspection did not highlight any significant issues or omissions.
+We noted learnings from previous inspections had been shared and implemented at the practice.